understandable-machine-intelligence-lab/Quantus/README.md

 To cite this paper use following Bibtex annotation:

 	@misc{quantus,
-	      title={Quantus: a metrics toolbox to evaluate neural network explanations}, author={},
+	      title={Quantus: A Comprehensive Toolbox for Responsible Evaluation of Neural Network Explanations}, author={},
 	      year={2021},
 	      eprint={2106.10185},
 	      archivePrefix={arXiv},
 	      primaryClass={cs.LG}}

+### Citations of metrics

 -->

-### Citations of metrics